When I Kissed the Teacher: Critical reception

 Buffalo News describes it as "bouncy".
 The Daily Telegraph lists the song as one of ABBA's hidden gems, offering it as an alternative to "Waterloo".
 It says the song "Starts off slow, but quickly turns into a surreal, pop homage to low level sexual harassment".
 Robert Hilburn of the Malaysian Star said "My nomination for the best ABBA track that wasn't a hit in the U.S.: "When I Kissed the Teacher", a zestful number that recalls the teen passion of such Phil Spector productions as the Ronettes' 'Be My Baby'".
 In a Voulez-Vous review, "When I Kissed the Teacher" is listed alongside "Dancing Queen" as an example of the group's "soaring female harmonies, uplifting melodies, and festive instrumental touches" in their earlier hits.
-Chris Joens of the Chicago Tribune, in a review of the Mamma Mia musical, noted "A soundtrack has become a discography.
+Chris Jones of the Chicago Tribune, in a review of the Mamma Mia musical, noted "A soundtrack has become a discography.
 I've even almost forgotten my favorite ABBA ditty, 'When I Kissed the Teacher', just because it's not in the show."
 The Los Angeles Times said "'When I Kissed the Teacher' is the most convincing thing Abba has done because it injects some sly, mocking humor and passion that offsets the group seriousness".
-Abba – Uncensored on the Record said When I Kissed The Teacher is an example of what was "expected of ABBA".
+Abba – Uncensored on the Record cites the song as an example of what was "expected of ABBA".
 The Teacher in American Society: A Critical Anthology lists "When I Kissed the Teacher" with the Van Halen song "Hot for Teacher" and the Jethro Tull song "Teacher" as examples of "how teachers are viewed by [students] as sexual objects.